About The Concentration

 Some practices are of such importance to religious communities – such as worship, preaching, education, and care – that they are taught as specific topics in theological schools by teachers trained and experienced in these practices.
 Our vision is that scholars who teach in the traditional fields of practical theology (such as pastoral care and theology, homiletics, liturgics, and religious education) are best educated in a university graduate school environment, guided by a top-tier interdisciplinary team of research faculty, in the environment of interfaith conversation, and in the company of students who study these practices from both theological and religious studies perspectives.
 We believe that this approach is educationally innovative and that it has a dual impact: educating practical theologians in a research university environment enriches the understanding of practical theology, and the presence of practical theologians on a research campus broadens and deepens the nature of graduate education in religion.

-The Initiative is funded by the Laney Graduate School of Emory University, Candler School of Theology, and through two generous grants from the Lilly Endowment, Inc., a $10 million initial grant awarded in 2002 and a $4.5 sustaining grant awarded in 2008.
+The initial Initiative was funded through two generous grants from the Lilly Endowment, Inc., a $10 million initial grant awarded in 2002 and a $4.5 sustaining grant awarded in 2008.

 What We Do

-The Initiative in Religious Practices and Practical Theology…
+The Concentration in Religious Practices and Practical Theology

-Sponsors Colloquies and Conferences – The Initiative sponsors occasional colloquies and conferences on various aspects of religious practices and practical theology.
+Sponsors Colloquies and Conferences – The concentration sponsors occasional colloquies and conferences on various aspects of religious practices and practical theology.

 What Difference We Are Making